bgoonz/ecommerce-react/notes/wiki/Minimum-Viable-Product-Feature-List.md

 ---
 ## 3. Products

-- Products can either be articles of clothing or various types of baby adjacent furniture/equipment
+- Products can either be ....
-- Users can see all products listed and if they are available to rent
+- Users can see all products listed
-- Logged in users can set time frame they would like to rent a product and get a response if the item will be available
-- Products will become unavailable as inventory is tracked
 - Logged in users can add products to a shopping cart including multiples of the same type if available.
 - Logged in users can leave comments and rate the products
 ---